weisslertal/office-manager/README.md

 Running instructions:

-1. Clone the project to your workspace (import it as a Maven project)
-2. Run the project as a Java Application (the main class is home.assignment.office_manager.App)
+1. Download the jar file into a directory of your choice
+2. In the terminal, from that directory run `java -jar office-manager-1.0.0-fat.jar`
-3. Input a date (month and year) and receive the monthly statistics!
+3. Follow the instructions and receive the monthly statistics!
-***The project needs to use Java 1.7 and above, please see that your IDE supports that (if you're having trouble with it please contact me).

 Results: